Mina Foundation Delegation Policy

 - ~~whether a particular validator has not participated in governance with respect to the delegated Foundation Voting Amount using on-chain voting;

-- ~~whether a particular validator has not implemented hotfixes as may be required to ensure continued security of the network;
+- ~~whether a particular validator has not (a) been fully abiding by the logic of the [script] in accordance with Section C, or (b) implemented hotfixes as may be required to ensure continued security of the network;

 - ~~whether a particular validator resides in the “old” chain (i.e., chain with less blocks produced) in the event a hard fork has happened;